 Blow drying your nails is an effective way to quickly dry your nail polish.
 All you have to do is set your hairdryer to a cool setting and hold the hairdryer a few inches away from your nails.
 It is important that you ensure the air being blown is not too strong in order to avoid smudging or disruption of the top layer.

-Make sure that your hair dryer is on a cool setting, as warm air can cause bubbles and make the nail polish melt and stay wet.
+Make sure that your hair dryer with cold air, as warm air can cause bubbles and make the nail polish melt and stay wet.
 Keep the blow dryer over your nails for a few minutes and check to see if they are dry.
 If they are still a bit wet, continue to blow dry them.

 Expose Nails to Cold or Freezing Environments: